Application deadline: February 1, 2019 @ 11:59 PM EST.

 - The award will be made to the institution on behalf of the fellow.

 This letter is an opportunity to tell us who you are and to detail your plans for your future.
 Include a synopsis of your career, tell us your interests and describe your desired future career path.
-Your letter should not exceed 2 pages of size 12 font.
+Your letter should not exceed 2 pages of size 12 font.4.
+Research Abstract

-An abstract of approximately 200 words concerning the proposed research plan
+An abstract of approximately 200 words concerning the proposed research plan5.
+Research Plan

 The letter should include a brief description of the training and research facilities that will be available to the candidate at the host institution and an indication of approval of the applicant’s plan from all collaborators participating in the sabbatical activity.9.
 Information and letters of reference from up to 3 other individuals familiar with your scientific career.
 10. Reprints

 2019 Applications will be accepted January 1 – February 1, 2019 at 11:59 PM EST.